Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 \

-The reason SPICE can\'t handle these conditions stems from the way it performs DC analysis: by treating all inductors as shorts and all capacitors as opens.
+The reason SPICE can't handle these conditions stems from the way it performs DC analysis: by treating all inductors as shorts and all capacitors as opens.
 Since short-circuits (0 Ω) and open circuits (infinite resistance) either contain or generate mathematical infinitudes, a computer simply cannot deal with them, and so SPICE will discontinue analysis if any of these conditions occur.

 In order to make these component configurations acceptable to SPICE, you must insert resistors of appropriate values into the appropriate places, eliminating the respective short-circuits and open-circuits.
 If a series resistor is required, choose a very low resistance value.
 Conversely, if a parallel resistor is required, choose a very high resistance value.
 For example: